-Clinical Epidemiology and Study Design in Dentistry.
-The goal of this course is to provide you with a set of tools that will allow you to determine the degree of belief you can put into evidence that which is presented to you.
+ENDO 568 Practice Management.
+Essential elements for establishing and managing the degree of belief you can put into evidence that which is presented to you.
 In the first part of the course, a set of tools/principles that allow you to assess the quality of scientific evidence is introduced.
 Topics covered include the role of skepticism, biological plausibility, the importance of comparison and temporality in establishing causality, data torturing, the formulation of a research question, refutation, placebo effects, and scientific conflicts of interest.
 In the second part of this course, these general scientific principles are introduced within the context of three research designs: the case-control design, the cohort design, and the randomized controlled trial.